Matrix Partners invests $6M in tier II markets-focused cardiac care firm Meditrina Hospitals

 - Matrix Partners-backed Bengal Speech & Hearing is looking to raise $3M

 Meditrina Hospitals Pvt.
 Ltd. is engaged in providing healthcare services.
 It owns and operates chain of hospitals.
-The company was incorporated in 2009 and is based in Thiruvananthapuram, Kerala.
+It offers services in the area of Cardiology, general surgery, diabetology, gastro-enterology, dermatology, urology, general medicine, radiology, urology, orthopedics, facio -maxillary and varicose vein clinic.
+The company was incorporated in 2009 and is based in Kollam, Kerala.